Why it matters

 AHI offers two Spark trainings on cultural humility.
 Sparks are designed for providers or staff to deliver in 15-30 minutes at staff meetings or professional development opportunities.
 These trainings will “spark” discussion and reflection among your multidisciplinary team.
 All sparks include a PowerPoint presentation, a facilitator outline, and follow-up materials.

-Understand key concepts about providing culturally responsive health care to adolescents.
+Identify and discuss key concepts about providing culturally responsive health care to young people and reflect on various cultural norms unique to adolescence.

 Hear directly from teens about how you can improve their health care experience.